 Surging DeFi Transactions Are Great for Ethereum

 The increasing uncertainty for investors, or anyone who has spare cash for that matter, has led to a higher demand for cryptocurrencies, which in turn has increased the use of the decentralized finance (DeFi) system.
+Global politics are trying to make it difficult for cryptocurrencies, with China banning Bitcoin mining for environmental purposes presumably, but the decentralized finance market is growing at enormous sped nonetheless.
 In fact, the DeFi transactions have absolutely surged during this time.
 In January this year, the total value locked (TVL) in DeFi exceeded $ 20 billion for the first time ever.
 This means that there is more than $20 billion worth of capital deployed in various DeFi protocols in the system.
 This surge is due to the fact that DeFi is not subject to central banks and other intermediary institutions.

 This is great for Ethereum, since a large part of the DeFi system is built on the Ethereum network.
 Therefore the faster DeFi transactions grow, the more Ethereum benefits.
 So, the fast growth of the Ethereum ecosystem in the last year is mainly a result of growing DeFi.
 In the middle of last year, the total value locked in DeFi transactions was heading for $ 1 billion.
 Now the value has increased around 20 times, and this is expected to continue in the future, as the investor demand for cryptocurrencies increases, attracting both miners and speculators into the game.